BootBlock/PoSh-Backup/README.md

 *   **Enterprise-Grade PowerShell Solution:** Robust, modular design built with dedicated PowerShell modules for reliability, maintainability, and clarity.
 *   **Infrastructure Snapshot Orchestration (Hyper-V):** Perform application-consistent backups of live Hyper-V virtual machines with minimal performance impact.
 PoSh-Backup orchestrates the creation of a VM checkpoint, mounts the snapshot's virtual disk(s) to the host, backs up the data from the static snapshot, and then automatically cleans up the checkpoint and mount points.
 This allows for reliable backups of entire VMs or specific folders within them.
 *   **Flexible External Configuration:** Manage all backup jobs, global settings, backup sets, remote **Backup Target** definitions, and **Post-Run System Actions** via a human-readable `.psd1` configuration file.
+*   **Environment Variable Expansion:** Use system environment variables (e.g., `%USERPROFILE%`, `%COMPUTERNAME%`) in path-based configuration settings for more portable and flexible job definitions.
 *   **Maintenance Mode:** A global flag (either in the configuration file or via a simple on-disk `.maintenance` file) can prevent any new backup jobs from starting.
 This is ideal for performing system maintenance without generating failed job reports.
 The mode can be easily toggled via a command-line switch (`-Maintenance $true/$false`) and bypassed for a specific run if needed (`-ForceRunInMaintenanceMode`).
 *   **Automated and Schedulable Backup Verification:** Define and run verification jobs that automatically restore a backup to a temporary "sandbox" location and perform integrity checks.
 This includes verifying file sizes, modification dates, and CRC checksums against a manifest created during the original backup, providing a high degree of confidence that backups are restorable and uncorrupted.
 These verification jobs can now be scheduled to run automatically, just like regular backup jobs.
 *   **Configurable Source Path Not Found Behaviour:** For jobs with multiple source paths, you can now define what happens if a path is not found (e.g., a network drive is offline).
 Options include failing the job (default), logging a warning and continuing with other valid paths, or skipping the job entirely.
 This enhances the reliability of automated backups.